MJXXGPF/EnCloak/SGX/EnhancedSGX/README.md

 make clean
 make
 ```
-We will get libSgx.so in SGX Folder.
+We will get enclave.so enclave.signed.so libSGX.so in SGX Folder.
 If we need to test hadoop cases,execute the scpso-hadoop.sh.